trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/part-4.md

 ![https://france-vins.eu/wp-content/uploads/2018/10/les-meilleures-caves-%C3%A0-vin-image.jpg](https://france-vins.eu/wp-content/uploads/2018/10/les-meilleures-caves-%C3%A0-vin-image.jpg)

-Here is the multi asset template :
+In the final part, the multi asset template will be used.
+With this template:

 - you have an unlimited number of NFT collections
 - you have an unlimited quantity of items in each collection

-To resume, you are producing any quantity of wine bottles on `n` collections
+In summary, you can produce any quantity of wine bottles across numerous collections.

 Keep your code from previous training or get the solution [here](https://github.com/marigold-dev/training-nft-3/tree/main/solution)